Rel1cx/eslint-react/packages/eslint-plugin-react/src/rules/no-unsafe-iframe-sandbox.md

 <!-- end auto-generated rule header -->

+## Rule category

+Security.

+## What it does

-Enforce `sandbox` attribute for iframe elements is not set to unsafe combinations.
+Enforces `sandbox` attribute for iframe elements is not set to unsafe combinations.

+## Why is this bad?

+If `sandbox` attribute is not set, the iframe content can have abilities that are not intended to be allowed.

-## Rule Details
+## Examples

 This rule reports cases where attribute contains `allow-scripts` and `allow-same-origin` at the same time as this combination allows the embedded document to remove the sandbox attribute and bypass the restrictions.